-Tasks done that are very risky that are done very rarely with no time to think it through are the types of the incidences where bad things happen.
+Tasks done that are very risky, that are done very rarely, with no time to think it through, are the types of incidences where bad things happen.

 At Pivot Adventure Co., we get this question all the time if the activities we do are safe.
 The answer is that we engage in adventure activities that carry a lot of perception of high risk.

 Hanging at the top of the rock wall can seem very dangerous.
 The amygdala (fight, flight, freeze response) doesn’t understand anchors, belay devices or the strength of ropes.
 All it is saying is, “Stop this!
 Save our life!
 Get down from here!”

 All of our guides have lots of experience (high frequency) and follow industry standards to mitigate risk.
 The goal is to intentionally put our students in a situation out of their comfort zone.
 As we say on the trail, “there is no growth in comfort zone and no comfort in growing zones.”
 Learning how to move from reacting to responding to this fear is at the heart at what we teach.

 The students may perceive the situation as high risk/low frequency jumping on a rock wall for the first time.
 This is why our guides with deep domain knowledge (high frequency again) set up the anchors, double-check their harnesses and knots, belay the climbers so that the risk is properly managed while using all the time in the world that is necessary to complete a task safely.

 This is why we remind parents that sometimes we might be late dropping off your child and to not panic.
 Because we are being good risk managers.
 We are not compounding the problem by acting as if there is no discretionary time available.